stepin104262/104262-IP_Classification_Using_C-Mini_Project/README.md

 # 104262-IP_Classification-Mini_Project

 ## How to use makefile
-1. To compile the program:
+1. To COMPILE the code:
 ```bash
 make -f MakeFile compile
 ```

-2. To run the code:
+2. To RUN the code:
 ```bash
 make -f MakeFile run
 ```

-3. To delete the object file:
+3. To DELETE the object file:
 ```bash
 make -f MakeFile clean
 ```